Ebetsu: History

 Ebetsu was settled originally by Japanese people in 1871, who came from the Miyagi Prefecture on Honshu.
 In 1878, tondenhei began moving into the area.
 When the Meiji Government, in 1878, designated Hokkaido as part of Japan, settlers began to flood the area.
 Ebetsu earned township status in 1916 and city status in 1954.
 During the 1960s and 1970s, a burgeoning population in Sapporo caused the population in Ebetsu to concurrently boom.
 In 1991, the city reached 100,000 people.

 The name Ebetsu is derived from the Ainu name of the Chitose River which flows into the Ishikari River in the city.
 According to John Batchelor in his "An Ainu-English Dictionary" (chapter 1, section V: Place Names Considered) the Ainu language name was E-pet or "humour river" based on its murky colour.

 Demographics

+Per Japanese census data, the population of Ebetsu grew substantially in the late 20th century but has plateaued in the 21st.

 As of July 31, 2023, the city had an estimated population of 118,764, with 56,325 households, and a population density of 634 persons per km².
 The total area is 187.38 km².